mdefy/markdown-editor-core/README.md

 - The \*\* tokens for bold text have the classes `cm-strong cm-token cm-token-strong`
 - A > token for quotation in the second level (second token of >>) has the classes `cm-quote cm-quote-2 cm-token cm-token-quote cm-token-quote-2`.

-Here is a list of all Codemirror token classes:
+Here is a list of all _CodeMirror_ token classes:

 | Token type                     | Class                                                                             |
 | ------------------------------ | --------------------------------------------------------------------------------- |